-Policy option: Affordable private rent should be let at an agreed discount from the local market rent based on an equivalent local property.
+Policy option: Affordable Private Rent should be let at an agreed discount from the local market rent based on an equivalent local property.
 Discount levels should reflect local affordability to ensure the homes meet the local need for affordable housing.
-Some properties (larger ones for example) may require a higher discount than others to meet local affordability requirements.
+Some properties (such as larger ones) may require a higher discount than others to meet local affordability requirements.